 With a wealth of teaching experience spanning over 15 years, Tania is a passionate vocal educator.
-As the director and founder of Vocal Hub Creative, she specialises in working with young adults and adult singers with a particular interest in vocal health education for working musicians and performers.
+As the director and founder of VOCAL HUB ENTERPRISES, she specialises in working with young adults and adult singers with a particular interest in vocal health education for working musicians and performers.

-Tania has a particular interest in vocal health and voice science and holds an Certificate of Figure Proficiency from Estill Voice Training and is currently studying to gain her EVT Certified Master Trainer qualification under mentor Naomi Eyers.
+Tania has a particular interest in vocal health and voice science and is an Estill Master Trainer Candidate.
+She holds a Certificate of Figure Proficiency from Estill Voice Training and is currently completing her EVT Certified Master Trainer qualification under mentor Naomi Eyers.
 She greatly values the Estill Voice Training model which compliments her singing coaching and also assists her clients in maintaining vocal health.
 One of Tania's strengths lies in recognising vocal health issues and devising suitable action plans for her clients to work towards remediation via her health professional contacts within the industry.
+She is also a Vocal Health First Aider through Vocal Health Education (UK).

 Tania's music industry experience is vast.
 She currently performs in her award winning Andrews Sisters Tribute Act, The Three Little Sisters ( 2019 Adelaide Fringe Weekly Award, Best Music) whilst also freelancing as a live and session singer.
 Her past live performance experience included the formation of multi award winning wedding vocal ensemble L'amour (2017 ABIA Top 5 Ceremony Music in Australia) as well as various freelance performance opportunities for corporate and private functions in multiple live music formats including acoustic duos, bands and cabaret shows.